WatchDogStudios/ApertureUI-Docs/apuidocs/docs/data_bindings/views_and_controllers.md

 The modifier may or may not be required depending on the data view/controller.
 Some data bindings attach both a view and controller from the same attribute, enabling two-way bindings.

-The following table lists all built-in data views and controllers in RmlUi, along with their declaration.
+The following table lists all built-in data views and controllers in APUI, along with their declaration.

 | Name                         | Type       | Attribute                    | Value                                           | Notes |